rithvikm007/Event-Manager/README.md

 This system allows students to create, register for, and manage events.
 It includes features for event creation, registration, feedback submission, and attendance tracking.

 ## Description
-This web service is designed to manage events, registrations, and attendance for students.
-It includes CRUD operations for events, student registration, event feedback, and attendance tracking.
-The system supports role-based access control (RBAC) to distinguish between event organizers and participants.
-Authentication is handled via Passport.js, with password hashing using bcryptjs.
-Data is stored in MongoDB.
-The entire project is built using Node.js and Express.js.The application is hosted on [Render](https://event-manager-fjub.onrender.com).
+This web service helps manage events, registrations, and attendance for students.
+It offers CRUD operations for events, student registration, feedback submission, and attendance tracking.
+The system uses role-based access control (RBAC) to distinguish between event organizers and participants, with authentication handled via Passport.js and password hashing using bcryptjs.
+Data is stored in MongoDB and the project is built using Node.js and Express.js.
+The application is hosted on [Render](https://event-manager-fjub.onrender.com).

 ---

 ## Features